ZenithDevs/ControllerKit/README.md

   [key in CKControl]: {
-    keyboard?: number; // A keyCode to bind to. gamepadButton?: number; // The button on a controller to bind to. gamepadJoystick?: { axis: number; direction: -1 | 1 }; // The axis to bind to as well as the direction (positve 1 or negative 1).
+    keyboard?: number; // A keyCode to bind to. gamepadButton?: number; // The button on a controller to bind to. gamepadJoystick?: { axis: number; direction: -1 | 1 }; // The axis to bind to as well as the direction (positive 1 or negative 1).
   };
 };
 ```